jfreboud/jfreboud.github.io/_drafts/2021-10-17-linear-network.markdown

 of the different $ layers $ that compose the $ model $ introduced in the "Example" of the [second article]({% post_url 2021-08-06-inside-the-model %}).

-In this article we will consider this simple $ model $ in order to better illustrate the impact of the **weights** on the final $ loss $ value
-(read the [loss function article]({% post_url 2021-08-09-loss-function %})).
+In this article we will consider this simple $ model $ in order to illustrate the balance that occurs during the **weights** **update**.
+This balance enables to compensate the difference between the $ model $'s produced result and the expected one.
+The final goal being to minimize this difference (read the [loss function article]({% post_url 2021-08-09-loss-function %})).

 ## Example